thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Open the "Line color" settings, and set the opacity to 40%.
 Apply changes;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-8-pe.png
         title: 'Expand the Y-axis settings.
-Enter the "Power consumption" as the axis label, and turn off "Show split lines" option;'
+Enter the "Power consumption" as the axis label, and turn off the "Show split lines" option;'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-9-pe.png
         title: 'Uncheck the "Data export" box in the "Show card buttons" section, and remove the value for the "Card border radius".
 Click "Add" to complete adding the range chart widget;'
     9:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-10-pe.png
         title: 'The "Power consumption history" widget has been added.
-Place it to the right of the "Power consumption per hour" widget and resize it to your liking.
+Place it to the right of the "Power consumption" widget and resize it to your liking.
 Save the dashboard to apply the changes.'

 energy-meter-state-final:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/energy-meter-state-final-1-pe.png
-        title: 'Now you can monitor the total energy consumption for the current day and track historical data on hourly energy consumption for the current day.'
+        title: 'Now you can monitor the total energy consumption for the current day and track historical data on hourly energy consumption.'

-water-consumption-per-hour-1:
+water-consumption-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/go-to-water-flow-meter-state-1-pe.png
-        title: 'Click on the "Water Flow Meter" device to go to its state;'
+        title: 'Click on the "Water Flow Meter" device in the "Office sensors list" to go to its state;'
     1:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-1-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-1-pe.png
-        title: 'While in dashboard editing mode click the "+ Add widget" button;'
+        title: 'Enter the dashboard editing mode, and click the "+ Add widget" button;'
     2:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-2-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-2-pe.png
-        title: 'Navigate to the "Industrial" widgets bundle and select any widget, for example "Power consumption card";'
+        title: 'Navigate to the "Industrial widgets" bundle and select any widget, for example "Flow rate card";'
     3:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-3-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-3-pe.png
-        title: 'Specify "WM-003" (Water Flow Meter) as the data source.
-Add "waterConsumption" key as data key and click "pencil" icon to open its data key configuration;'
+        title: 'Specify "Selected entity" alias as the data source.
+Add the "waterConsumption" key as data key, and click "pencil" icon to open its data key configuration;'
     4:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-4-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-4-pe.png
-        title: 'In this widget, we will also use data aggregation to calculate the hourly average of the received data.
-Select the "Average" as the aggregation function;'
+        title: 'Select the "Sum" as the aggregation function.
+Click "Save";'
     5:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-5-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-5-pe.png
-        title: 'Use the widget&#39;s time window.
-Turn off the "Display time window" option.
-Then, select the "Current hour" option as the time interval.
-Click "Update";'
+        title: 'Use the dashboard time window.
+Change the widget label to "Water consumption".
+Let&#39;s change the widget icon to better correspond to the type of data displayed.
+Open the "Icons" window;'
     6:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-6-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-6-pe.png
-        title: 'Change the label to "Water consumption per hour".
-Now, open the "Icons" window;'
+        title: 'Choose a new icon;'
     7:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-7-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-7-pe.png
-        title: 'Choose a new icon for the widget that better corresponds to the type of data displayed;'
+        title: 'Open the color settings of the icon.
+Set the value ranges and their corresponding colors.
+Then, click "Apply";'
     8:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-8-pe.png
+        title: 'Set gallon as the units.
+Open the color settings of the "Value" option;'
+    9:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-9-pe.png
+        title: 'Set the value ranges and their corresponding colors as shown in the screenshot.
+Then, click "Apply";'
+    10:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-8-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-10-pe.png
-        title: 'Change units to gal (gallon), set to show one decimal place, and clear the "Card border radius" value.
+        title: 'Clear the "Card border radius" value.
 Click "Add";'
-    9:
+    11:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-9-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-11-pe.png
-        title: 'The widget that displays the average water consumption per hour has been added.
-Resize it to your liking.
-Save the dashboard.'
+        title: 'The widget has been added to display the total water consumption for the time period specified in the dashboard&#39;s time window.
+Resize widget to your liking, and save the dashboard.'

 water-consumption-range-chart-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-1-pe.png
-        title: 'Go to the "Energy Meter" state, enter dashboard editing mode.
+        title: 'Go to the "Energy Meter" state, and enter the dashboard editing mode.
 Right-click on the "Power consumption history" widget and select "Copy" from the dropdown menu that appears;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-2-pe.png
         title: 'Navigate to the "Water Flow Meter" state.
-Right-click on the dashboard and select "Paste" to insert the copied widget;'
+Right-click on the dashboard and select "Paste" to insert the copied widget on the dashboard;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-3-pe.png
-        title: 'Place this widget to the right of the "Water consumption per hour" widget, resize it, and click the "pencil" icon to enter its settings;'
+        title: 'Place this widget to the right of the "Water consumption" widget, and resize it.
+Now, enter the "Power consumption history" widget settings by clicking the "pencil" icon;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-4-pe.png
-        title: 'Specify the device "WM-003" (Water Flow Meter) instead of "EM-002".
-Replace the data key with "waterConsumption".
+        title: 'Leave the "Selected entity" alias as the datasource.
+Replace the data key "powerConsumption" with "waterConsumption".
 Change the title to "Water consumption history";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-5-pe.png
-        title: 'Change units to gal (gallon), and proceed to edit the range colors;'
+        title: 'Change units to gal (gallon).
+Turn off the "Fill area" option.
+Now, go to the range colors settings;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-6-pe.png
-        title: 'Remove the extra color range and apply the changes;'
+        title: 'Set the value ranges and their corresponding colors as shown in the screenshot.
+Then, click "Apply";'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-7-pe.png
-        title: 'For the Y-axis, change the scale: minimum value 0, maximum value 4;'
-    7:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-8-pe.png
         title: 'Expand the Y-axis settings.
 Change axis label to "Water consumption".
 Click "Apply" to save changes;'
-    8:
+    7:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-9-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-8-pe.png
         title: 'The "Water consumption history" widget has been added.
 Save the dashboard.'

 battery-charge-1: